DLR-RM/BPNN/README.md

 #### Generalization in Bayesian Continual Learning
 The script and the commands to run the experiment are given in `scripts/bpnn/bayesian_continual_learning.py`.

+#### Uncertainty in Few-shot Classification
+The script and the commands to run the experiment are given in `scripts/bpnn/fewshot_uncertainty.py`.

 ## Usage

 ### Kronecker-Factored Optimal Curvature